ikergarcia1996/Easy-Label-Projection/README.md

 <br>
 </p>

->Looking for our manually/automatically projected ABSA/CoNLL dataset?
+>Looking for our manually/automatically projected ABSA/CoNLL datasets?
 See [data/](data/)

 This repository contains the code to easily project labels from one dataset into another.
 You can automatically generate